 “Reframing and Reimagining the Value of Service”

 About: “Reframing and Reimagining the Value of Service” is the name of the chapter that I wrote with Emily Puckett Rodgers and Meghan Sitar for the the book, Deconstructing Service in Libraries: Intersections of Identities and Expectations, edited by Veronica Arellano Douglas and Joanna Gadsby.
-The book will be published in Spring 2020 by Library Juice Press and is part of the Litwin Books Series on Gender and Sexuality in Information Studies with Emily Drabinski as Series Editor.
+The book was published in December 2020 by Library Juice Press and is in the Litwin Books Series on Gender and Sexuality in Information Studies, with Emily Drabinski as Series Editor.